ak-uow/dissertation-write-up/chapters/04-methodology.md

 this script took advantage of an existing third=party NodeJS library called 'xlsx' that allowed for the data to be easily parsed into a JSON format which was then easily manipulated, resorting the data before saving out an updated Excel format.
 All in all, this turned out to be a longer task than was anticipated as more and more non-trivial requirements came to light as the data was traversed and transposed.
 Despite the unforeseen complexity in creating a script to pre-process the dataset, a manual approach would have been more susceptible to human error, whereas the script could be tested and validated iteratively until there was absolute confidence that the output was correct.
+This script was also used to replace the participant email addresses with an ID to anonymise the data.

 ### Qualitative data